 Grid operators regard solar power as being unconventional in supply.

 They can’t control or “dispatch” it on their own schedule because it is dependent on the sun’s cycle.

 So from that point of view, more solar (or wind) power looks like a reduction in demand for dispatchable power.

 The economic problem

-Solar has reduced demand for baseload power during sunlight hours.
-Most traditional fossil-fuel fired power plants take time to peak (fire up) meaning that they are not responsive to big demand fluctuations.
+Solar has reduced the demand for baseload power during sunlight hours.
+Most traditional fossil fuel-fired power plants take time to peak (fire up) meaning that they are not responsive to big demand fluctuations.
 In addition, for them to run profitably, they need to be running 24-hours a day and seven days a week.